-In May, we declared a quarterly dividend of \$.40 per share, which represented a \$.02, or 2.6%, increase versus the first half of 2019.
+Dividends are one of the primary means by which we return cash to shareholders.
+In August, we declared a quarterly dividend of \$.40 per share, equal to the dividend declared in the third quarter of 2019.

 Our long-term targeted dividend payout ratio is approximately 50% of adjusted EPS (which excludes special items such as significant tax law impacts, impairment charges, restructuring-related charges, divestiture gains, litigation accruals and settlement proceeds).
 For more information about the payment of dividends, please see "Cash Dividend" on page 36.